The Good News & Bad News About Out-of-State Deals

 Bad: It’s much more difficult to finalize out-of-state registration and title transactions because the in-state checklist isn’t the same for customers in different states.

 Most dealerships end up providing their cross-border customers with a very general idea of what they might need for registration.
 That lack of specificity has drawbacks for customers that could cause them to overlook something important, make them have to chase down paperwork and documents during the signing process, or worse, leave them with an unwelcome to-do list that could sour their experience and drive down your CSI score.
-Your dealership could help create a much more positive experience if you could give every customer a simple and defined list for what paperwork they need and what steps they need to take for their specific situation.
+Your dealership could help create a much more positive experience by giving every customer a simple and defined list for what paperwork they need and what steps they need to take for their specific situation.

 Good, Better, Best!
 The right out-of-state registration and titling technology solution can help ensure that all your cross-border customers get the same level of customer service that in-state customers receive.
 That technology support can help smooth the process for your back-office staff to help save them time and drive up deal productivity.